krkarma777/GitHubUnfollowerTracker/README.md

 ## Acknowledgments

-- Thanks to GitHub for providing the API that makes this service possible.
+- Hat tip to GitHub for the API used in this application.
-- Special thanks to all contributors who have helped shape this project.
+- A huge thank you to all contributors and the open-source community for continuous support.